C3. Coding

 Note: It is important to encourage students to run their code often.
 A large portion of learning can be done through trial and error.

-Note: Many coding software programs allow students to record their voice, which offers them the opportunity to create a narrative for the race and, also, to communicate their understanding of the concepts orally rather than in writing.
+Note: Many coding programs allow students to record their voice, so students can create a narrative for the race or communicate their thinking.

 Example of a block allowing voice recording in ScratchJr.